Topic "Allergies" in Arabic - total 32 documentsTitle: 5 things you should know about food allergies

 Summary: This help sheet lists strategies to manage risk and reduce anaphylaxis reactions in schools and childcare settings.

 Summary: This help sheet lists a range of strategies that should be implemented by schools and parents to help reduce the risk of an allergic reaction and protocols to streamline an emergency response when a student has an allergic reaction.

 Title: Parent 10-point plan for school: management of students at risk of anaphylaxis

 Summary: This help sheet lists ten points that parents and carers of school aged children with allergies need to consider.

 Title: Peanut allergy - NSW Multicultural Health Communication Service

 Summary: Information for parents about peanut allergy in children.

-Title: Poisonous plants
+Title: Poisonous plants or harmful plants

-Title: What is coeliac disease?
+Title: What is Coeliac disease?
 (English version of Arabic)